MFava91/SmarTo/readme.md

 ## Running SmarTo

-After the install process is over, you'll be able to run SmarTo:
+After the install process is over, you'll be able to run *SmarTo*:

 ```bash
 $ node server.js
 ```

-SmarTo will be running on port 80, just open your browser and visit _http://raspberry-ip_.
+*SmarTo* will be running on port 80, just open your browser and visit _http://raspberry-ip_.

 ### Forever.js